kbknudsen/PyEIS/README.md

 [4] Oliphant T.E (2006) "A guide to NumPy" Trelgol Publishing

+[5] Boukamp B.A., "Equivalent Circuit.
+User Manual" University of Twente, The Netherlands, 1989, 2nd edn.

-[5] Johansson F. (2013) "Mpmath: A Python Library for arbitrary-precision floating-point arithmetric" v.
+[6] Johansson F. (2013) "Mpmath: A Python Library for arbitrary-precision floating-point arithmetric" v.
 0.18, http://mpmath.org

-[6] McKinney W., Proceedings of the 9th Python in Science Conference, 51-56 (2010) "Data Structures for Statistical Computing in Python"
+[7] McKinney W., Proceedings of the 9th Python in Science Conference, 51-56 (2010) "Data Structures for Statistical Computing in Python"

-[7] Hunter, J.D.
+[8] Hunter, J.D.
 Computing in Science & Engineering, 9, 90-95 (2007) "Matplotlib: A 2D Graphics Environment", DOI:10.1109/MCSE.2007.55